-Anti-Aging: 7 Tips to Reduce Stress that can Cause Wrinkles
+Anti-Aging: 7 Tips to Reduce Stress that Causes Wrinkles

 A healthy skin care routine and the best anti-aging wrinkle creams with SPF can help protect us from the sun and provide younger-looking skin, but it can’t protect us from all the stresses that come along with being an adult.
 Doesn’t it seem like the older we get, the more things there are to stress us out?

 Experiencing stress is natural, and at the right times it can be a good thing.
 After all, it’s our body’s fight-or-flight response to an eminent threat.

 When stressed, your body releases extra adrenaline, endorphins, enzymes and proteins to prepare you to survive whatever stressful situation you’re in.
 Many suggest that this is how people have exhibited seemingly superhuman strength when faced with a life-or-death situation.

 The Negative Effects of Stress

 Now don’t start planning your superhero costume and trying to hone any stress-induced Hulk strength just yet.
 Too much stress can have significant negative effects on your body.